Frequently Asked Questions

 Q: I am graduating this year.
 What should I do to receive my diploma?

-A: Students expecting to graduate must fill out a graduation application before the start of their final semester.
+A: Students expecting to graduate must fill out a graduation application.

 For further information, visit the Commencement and Ceremonial Events site.